netxms/netxms-doc/admin/appendix.rst

     -
     -
     -
+  * - NetworkDiscovery.ActiveDiscovery.Interval
+    - Interval in seconds between active network discovery polls.
+      **This setting is changed by Network Discovery Configuration GUI**
+    - 7200
+    - Yes
+  * - NetworkDiscovery.ActiveDiscovery.BlockSize
+    - Size of address block to which ICMP ping requests are sent simultaneously during active discovery.
+    - 1024
+    - No
+  * - NetworkDiscovery.ActiveDiscovery.InterBlockDelay
+    - Pause in milliseconds between scanning of blocks during active discovery.
+      Together with BlockSize this allows to slow down active discovery if network equipment treats large number of ICMP requests as flood.
+    - 0
+    - No
+  * - NetworkDiscovery.ActiveDiscovery.Interval
+    - Interval in seconds between active network discovery polls.
+      **This setting is changed by Network Discovery Configuration GUI**
+    - 7200
+    - No
+  * - NetworkDiscovery.ActiveDiscovery.Schedule
+    - Active network discovery poll schedule in cron format.
+      **This setting is changed by Network Discovery Configuration GUI** -
+    - No
+  * - NetworkDiscovery.EnableParallelProcessing
+    - Enable (1) or disable (0) parallel processing of discovered addresses.
+    - 0
+    - No
+  * - NetworkDiscovery.MergeDuplicateNodes
+    - Enable (1) or disable (0) merging of duplicate nodes (that may be created due to parallel processing of discovered addresses).
+    - 0
+    - No
+  * - NetworkDiscovery.PassiveDiscovery.Interval
+    - Interval in seconds between passive network discovery polls.
+      **This setting is changed by Network Discovery Configuration GUI**
+    - 900
+    - No
+  * - NetworkDiscovery.Type
+    - Defines enabled modes of network discovery.
+      **This setting is changed by Network Discovery Configuration GUI**
+    - Disabled
+    - No
   * - NumberOfDatabaseWriters
     - The number of threads used to perform delayed writes to database.
     - 1